phaniindra/case-studies/src/pages/index.md

 image: /img/home-jumbotron.jpg
 heading: What is Lorem Ipsum
 subheading: test
-about:
+home:
-  button: Explore Our Solutions
+  button: 'button added '
-  image: /img/apple-touch-icon.png
+  image: /img/blog-index.jpg
-  subTitle: Build an AI Roadmap for your business
+  subTitle: sub title
-  title: We provide business outcome based AI solutions
+  title: home title
 description: >-
   It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
 The point of using Lorem Ipsum